opensorcerer20/quizapp/README.md

 -   [ ] open beta

 -   [ ] open beta fixes

+-   [ ] delayed stuff from earlier
+    -   [ ] order list by name, date added
+    -   [ ] decklistmenu and deckrenamemodal need to include quizmodal and basebg3

 -   [ ] add tip to menu (needs llc name)
     -   [ ] (free users only) tips: after certain amount of uses, tip popup with option to "dont show again"